-As noted on SEIR Appendix B p.
-B-87, parking loss or deficit in and of itself does not result in direct changes to the environment.
-RTC Response PS-2: Public Services and Secondary Impacts, explains the CEQA Guidelines Appendix G question as it relates to public services, and that per CEQA Guidelines section 15358(b), effects under CEQA must be related to a physical change.
-As further stated in RTC Response PS-2, in order for this impact to occur, it must be the case that the loss of the existing City College parking would conflict with one or more performance objectives established by City College.
+RTC Response PS-2: Public Services and Secondary Impacts, explains that CEQA Guidelines Appendix G question relates to public services, and that per CEQA Guidelines section 15358(b), effects under CEQA must be related to a physical change.
+As further stated in RTC Response PS-2, the CEQA Guidelines Appendix G question for public services, with respect to educational facilities, asks whether the project would "result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for ... schools...."
 RTC Response PS-2 explains in detail, on p.
-4.H-61, that the reasoning with respect to the potential effect of the removal of the surface parking lot is as follows:
+4.H-61, that the reasoning with respect to the potential effect of the removal of the surface parking lot and the Appendix G question as it relates to public services is as follows: